anisha-11/CV/README.md

 #### Effective communication

 - During my time as a tutor I was able to explain complex concepts to students with different learning abilities in a clear and concise way.
-This is valuable in software development where effective communication is essential with teamwork and explaining technical details to non-technical workers and writing clear, understandable code.
+This is valuable in software development where effective communication is essential with teamwork and explaining technical details to non-technical workers and writing clear and understandable code.

 #### Attention to detail